-Herein, lies the chief handicap.
-It is extremely difficult for workers in fascist countries to make a choice of a new program.
-A program is verified by experience.
-And it is precisely experience in mass movements which is lacking in countries of totalitarian despotism.
-It is very likely that a genuine proletarian success in one of the "democratic" countries will be necessary to give impetus to the revolutionary movement on fascist territory.
+despotism.
+It is very likely that a genuine protetarian success in one of the "democratic" countries will be necessary to give impetus to the revolutionary movement on fascist territory.
 A similar effect is possible by means of a financial or military catastrophe.
-At present, it is imperative that primarily \\\\\, propagandistic, preparatory work be carried on which will yield large scale results only in the future.
+At present, it is imperative that primarily propagandistic, preparatory work be carried on which will yield large scale results only in the future.
 One thing can be stated with conviction even at this point: once it breaks through, the revolutionary wave in fascist countries will immediately be a grandiose sweep and under no circumstances will stop short at the experiment of resuscitating some sort of Weimar corpse.

-It is from this point on and that an uncompromising divergence begins between the Fourth International and the old parties, which outlive their bankruptcy.
-The emigre "People's Front" is the most malignant and perfideous variety of all possible People's Fronts.
-Essentially, it signifies the impotent longing for coalition with a nonexistent liberal bourgeoisie.
-Had it met with success, it would simply have prepared a series of new defeats for the proletariat of the Spanish type.
-A mertiless exposure of the theory and practice of the "People's Front" is therefore the first condition for a revolutionary struggle against fascism.
+It is from this point onward that an uncompromising divergence begins between the Fourth International and the old parties, which outlive their bankruptcy.
+The emigre "People's Front" is the most malignant and perfidious variety of all possible People's Fronts.
+Essentially, it signifies the impotent longing for coalition with a non-existent liberal bourgeoisie.
+Had it met with success, it would simply have prepared a series of new defeats of the Spanish type for the proletariat.
+A merciless exposure of the theory and practice of the "People's Front" is therefore the first condition for a revolutionary struggle against fascism.